mark-hahn/basecamp/README.md

 - `op` is the operation code that specifies the request command to use.
 There are many possible values but you can figure them out from the api [documentation](https://github.com/37signals/bcx-api).
 The operation code is the section header in the docs in lower case with an underscore separating words.
 For example, the command described in the section "Get message" uses "get_message" as the command string.

 - `messageId` is the Basecamp message id for any command that refers to a message.

+- `headers` is a normal headers object, such as {'Content-Length': 12453}.

 - `query` is an optional object that will be added to the url.
 For example, in the `get_topics` command you will need to specify a page when there are 50 or more topics.
 The query option might look like `{page:2}`.
 This would create a url like `/projects/1/topics.json?page=2`.

 - `data` is a data object used for the request body in POST/PUT commands.
 Note that the content type is set to 'application/json' and the length is automatically provided unless overriden with the headers option.

 - `stream` also provides data as in the `data` option, but it is a stream instead of an object.
 The content type and length will usually need to be provided in the headers option.

-- `headers` is a normal headers object, such as {'Content-Length': 12453}.
+- `file` is a path to a file.
+When present the contents of the file are sent as the body.
+The content-length header is automatically set.
+The content-type is not set and will usually need to be provided in the headers option.

 If you are only using the `op` property then you can use that string value for the `options` param instead of an object.

 ## Credits